 Tommye McClure Scanlin has been weaving for over thirty years, exploring many different techniques of creating images through the woven structure.
 In 1988 she began her journey in tapestry weaving and her tapestries have been exhibited nationally and internationally since 1990.

-In 2015, her work is included in Intertwined, an exhibit sponsored by Southeast Fiber Art Association; and Continuous Threads: 200 Years of Domestic and Art Textiles in Georgia, at Gwinnett Environmental and Heritage Center.
-For 2014-2015 her work is in juried exhibits American Tapestry Biennial 10, Visions Museum, San Diego, CA, Kent State University Museum, Kent, OH, and Kaneko, Omaha, NE; The Art is the Cloth, New Hampshire Institute of Art, Manchester, NH, George School, Newtown, PA, and Deerfield Academy, Deerfield, MA; Digital Technology-Traditional Techniques at East Carolina University.
-Other 2014 exhibits include Continuing Conversations, works by members of Southeast Fiber Educators Association, at Barton College, Wilson, NC; Woven Together: Tapestry Weavers South exhibit at University of North Georgia, Dahlonega, GA; and Blue Ridge Fiber Show, NC Arboretum, Asheville, NC (selected as first place in professional category--tapestry)
+In 2015, her work was included in Intertwined, an exhibit sponsored by Southeast Fiber Art Association; and Continuous Threads: 200 Years of Domestic and Art Textiles in Georgia, at Gwinnett Environmental and Heritage Center.
+For 2014-2015 her work was in juried exhibits American Tapestry Biennial 10 (Visions Museum, San Diego, CA, Kent State University Museum, Kent, OH, and Kaneko, Omaha, NE); The Art is the Cloth, (New Hampshire Institute of Art, Manchester, NH, George School, Newtown, PA, and Deerfield Academy, Deerfield, MA); Digital Technology-Traditional Techniques at East Carolina University.

 For more information about Tommye Scanlin's tapestry work, please visit her blog called Works in Progress.